-In this session of Writer to Writer, international award-winning Irish author Nuala O’Connor discusses SEABORNE, her latest novel, the craft and practice of writing, and neurodivergence with Jennifer McMahon, our co-EIC.
+In this session of Writer to Writer, international award-winning Irish author Nuala O’Connor discusses SEABORNE, her latest novel (which has been shortlisted for Book of the Year at the Irish Book Awards 2024), the craft and practice of writing, and neurodivergence with Jennifer McMahon, our co-EIC.

 Nuala O’Connor lives in Galway, Ireland.
-Her sixth novel SEABORNE, about Irish-born pirate Anne Bonny, was published in April 2024 by New Island.
+Her sixth novel SEABORNE, about Irish-born pirate Anne Bonny, was published in April 2024 by New Island, and has been shortlisted for Book of the Year at the Irish Book Awards.
 Her novel NORA (New Island), about Nora Barnacle and James Joyce, was a Top 10 historical novel in the New York Times.
 She won Irish Short Story of the Year at the 2022 Irish Book Awards and is editor at flash e-journal Splonk.

 And a correction: Jennifer mentioned the Francis O’Connor Award - she of course meant the Francis MacManus Award.

-SEABORNE, from which Nuala read, is available to order from New Island, and from all the usual places.
+SEABORNE, from which Nuala read, has just been shortlisted for Book of the Year at the Irish Book Awards.
+It is available to order from New Island, and from all the usual places.

 Also mentioned: Nuala’s award-winning novel NORA, about Nora Barnacle and James Joyce.
 It was a Top 10 historical novel in the New York Times.